developersCradle/kafka-spring-boot/README.md

 - [ ] Get know of the Publish–Subscribe (pub/sub) model.
 Since this is related to Kafka.

-- [x] The repository for the code is [here](https://github.com/dilipsundarraj1/kafka-for-developers-using-spring-boot-v2).
+- [x] The repository for the code is [here](https://github.com/dilipsundarraj1/kafka-for-developers-using-spring-boot-v2). ✅

+- [x] The commands, which are used in this course.
+[Here](https://github.com/dilipsundarraj1/kafka-for-developers-using-spring-boot-v2/blob/main/SetUpKafkaDocker.md#set-up-broker-and-zookeeper). ✅